lionelclement/Elvex/README.md

 (something like "*The girl peddled a shot-up car to a major pain in the neck.*")

-- **Anaphora resolution process between sentences with pronouns, synonyms and hypernyms**
+- **Anaphora resolution process between sentences with pronouns, synonyms and hypernyms, and more things in this more comprehensive example**

 ```
 text [HEAD:TO_CAUSE, // Something(i) causes an effect(ii)